sachuriga283/nwb4fp/README.md

 pip install nwb4fp
 ```

+### Required Folder structure and the files for nwb4fp
 ## -base_data_folder Structure
 The `-base_data_folder` is organized into two main subdirectories, each containing specific project-related files (recordings with phy output and videos with deeplabcut results).
 Here's the structure and description of the contained files:

 - `-base_data_folder`